Vicente-jpro/blog-app/README.md

 <pre>3.31.1 2020-01-27 19:55:54</pre>

 ## 2 - How can you run this application ?
-A: You can run this application by folowing instuction on official web site [Ruby on Rails](https://guides.rubyonrails.org/getting_started.html).
+A: You can run this application by following instructions on the official website [Ruby on Rails](https://guides.rubyonrails.org/getting_started.html).
-After install Ruby on Rails, clone this app, go inside to directory `/blog-app` and run the command into your terminal `rails server` then copy and past this address to your Browser URL `127.0.0.1:3000`.
+After installing Ruby on Rails, clone this app, go inside to directory `/blog-app` and run the command into your terminal `rails server` then copy and paste this address to your Browser URL `127.0.0.1:3000`.

-## 3 - How is this app strutured?
+## 3 - How is this app structured?
-### 3.1 - What models does the application has?
+### 3.1 - What models does the application have?
  A: It has an `Article`, `Category`, `ArticlesCategories` and `Users` model. <br/>
     An `Article` can have many `Categories`, and it result, `ArticlesCategories`. <br/>
     An `User` can have many `Articles`. <br/>

-## 4 - Explaing theirs associations
+ ## 4 - Explain theirs associations

 An `Article` can have many `Categories`, and it result, `ArticlesCategories`. <br/>
 ```ruby